darkxst/multiple-monitor-panels/README.md

 multiple-monitor-panels
 =======================

-Add panels including AppMenu to each additional monitor.
+Gnome-shell extension that adds panels including AppMenu to each additional monitor.